ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 verse, 2nd Epistle of John, &quot;Having many
 things to write unto you I would not
 write with paper and ink, but I trust to
-come unto you and speak face to face
+come unto you and speak face to face,
+that our joy may be full,&quot; The marriage
+took place the following week
 </td></tr></table>

 ---